mkamar17/ecommerce_app/README.md

-# ecommerce_app
+ecommerce_app

-starting building this in A-level CS and continued in year 1 uni
+began building this in A-level CS and continued in year 1 uni